Deltares/interreg-meuse/README.md

 Information
 --------------------
-To find more information on how to run the snakemake pipeline on the cluster, you can have a look at ./notebooks/run_cluster.ipynb for tips
+To find more information on how to run the snakemake pipeline on the cluster (h6 or h7), you can have a look at ./notebooks/run_cluster_h6.ipynb and ./notebooks/run_cluster_h7.ipynb for tips